echeran/smile-of-murugan/webbook/chapter04.md

 to have been made by Pulatturai Murriya Kūṭalūr Kiḻār on the direction of *a Cēral* king Yāṇaikkaṭ Cēy Māntaraň Cēral Irumpoṟai.
-The anonymous old commentary on this anthology is not a detailed 1 The arrangement into tens is found also in *Patiṟṟuppattu* "Ten Tens", and the traditions of tens continues all through the history of Tamil literature in the *Tirukkuṟaḷ*, in the *bhakti* poetry, etc.; it may be of Sanskritic origin, cf. the *śataka* arrangement.
-The tens in *Ainkuṟunūṟu* are named after the word or line repeated in each of the ten verses; such poems with recurring lines and phrases show the underlying bardic tradition.

-one, but it is supplemented by a detailed commentary by U. V.
+The anonymous old commentary on this anthology is not a detailed one, but it is supplemented by a detailed commentary by U. V.
 Swaminatha Aiyar.
 A few lines of Aink. appear in paripāṭal*, Ci-* *lappatikāram, Nālaṭiyār* and other later works.
 There are not many